-Allergy season is in full bloom, so it is, in a way, appropriate that I spent most of my crochet time over the past two days working on a join-as-you-go six-petal flower shawl.
+Allergy season in Raleigh, North Carolina, is in full bloom, so it is, in a way, and even thought most of the pollen in my neighborhood is dropping from the trees, it seems appropriate that I spent most of my crochet time over the past two days working on a join-as-you-go six-petal flower shawl.

 I managed to add two rows to the smaller of what is (at the moment) the smaller of the two shawls and weave in all of the ends that needed to be woven in on that same shawl, bringing the total number of rows completed for the smaller shawl to thirteen.